From diesel express trains to Shinkansen bullet trains... The history of the "Tsubasa" [Akita and Yamagata Prefectures]

 • Yamagata Station to Aomori Station: 1 round trip

-(The Yamabato service, which connected Ueno Station and Yamagata Station, was discontinued with this timetable revision.)
+(the "Yamabato" train that connected Ueno Station and Yamagata Station was discontinued with this timetable revision)

 The reason why only one round trip train remains departing and arriving at Ueno Station is probably due to the fact that the trains are shared (reused) with the Aizu Limited Express (operating between Ueno Station and Aizu-Wakamatsu Station), rather than the convenience of being able to avoid having to transfer between the Shinkansen and conventional lines at Fukushima Station